sirko1990/csv_to_array/README.md

 The extension is being tested

-## Why it is need?
+## Why do we need it?

-Let's say you have csv file wich has many elements on line which  need to convert it whole on array But you need only few columns from this file
-So you can try to use this PHP extension
+Let's say you have csv file with many columns and you need it to be converted into an array.
+Although you need only a few columns from this file.
+So try to use this PHP extension

 ## Example
 - we have test file